The determination of the law applicable to the employment contract by Regulation Rome I

 The Rome I Regulation applies to employment contracts concluded from 17 December 2009.

-In other words, it replaces the Rome Convention as regards the aforementioned contracts.
+In other words, it replaces the Rome Convention as regards the aforementioned contracts (The Rome Convention remains applicable as regards employment contracts concluded at the latest by 16 December 2009).

 Rules determining the law to be applied to employment contracts